Council and Leadership Team

 As Vice Principal, Lynda is primarily responsible for leading all matters related to learning and teaching from Pre-Kindergarten to Year 12, including academic strategy and student progress as well as the oversight of academic staff.
 She also acts for the Principal in her absence.

-Ross Gilchrist, Director of Commercial Services
+Ross Gilchrist, Director of Finance and Commercial Services

 Ross has prime responsibility for leadership and management of the financial, governance and compliance functions of the School.
 He also has overall responsibility for school facilities, is the Secretary to the School Council and is an Executive member of the Perth College Foundation.